jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

     ## $ n              <int> 54, 94, 790, 263, 686, 76, 602, 34

 ### Create interactive Word Cloud

+First I defined that the type of chart I wanted was a `wordcloud`.
+Then I specified which columns to take the data from, similar to creating a graph with `ggplot2`.
+The `drilldown` parameter is who will say where to zoom to our data. 😉

+With `hc_drilldown()` we will define the `series` or subplots that we want to visualize.
+As you may have been imagining, we could add different levels with different graphics, for example going from a representation of bars to one of lines simply by configuring the formats of our series. 🤯

+Finally I set up the texts of the figure, specifying that, when it will enter the first level, the title will be updated and put the corresponding one for the category.
+Just to keep us in context of which words are from which category.
+On the other hand, I indicated that the `tooltip` will show the value of the variable `n`, present at level 1 and 2 of the data.
+Therefore, despite displaying the data on a logarithmic scale, we can display the absolute counts that are easier to interpret. 😬

 ``` r
 departures_words_plot %>%